ShubhaseeshZen/Node-JS/README.md

 Hi,
-This repository contains coding practice files using Node.js built-in functions !
+This repository contains coding practice files using Node.js built-in functions and modules!